virtualidentityag/vi-frontend-hub/src/getting-started.md

 </table>

 ## Roadmap
+This roadmap gives you an overview and orientation of all the topics and challenges that you are going to pass the next few weeks at VI.

+### Goal
-__Every new frontend developer is able to implement components in our Biotope projects, in compliance with our VI standards__
+> Every new frontend developer is able to implement components in our Biotope projects, in compliance with our VI standards!

 Which includes
 - knowing our common standards and